Two Marriage Hacks That Can Make All the Difference

 But in addition to these basic practices of tending and conflict resolution, I have discovered two hacks to be incredibly helpful when I am at my limits.
 You know, those moments when I don’t want to “fight fair” and my centered and self-actualized self is nowhere to be seen.
 These hacks have come in to save the day and been able to miraculously defuse my piercing anger and somehow infuse me with a spirit of generosity in the midst of an emotional maelstrom.

 A caveat: these hacks are precisely that — hacks.
 They are not meant to replace the essential practices for vital marriages that I mentioned earlier.
 These hacks will also be limited in helping marriages where there is any kind of abuse or if either one of the individuals are doubting whether they even want to be in the relationship.
-By the way, if you’re looking for some tools and methods to figure out if you even want to be in this marriage, I recommend you take my class on spiritual decision making here.
+By the way, if you’re looking for some tools and methods to figure out if you even want to be in this marriage, let me guide you to my workbook on wise decision making here.

 That said, let us begin: